bcperry/AI_search_with_mcp/README.md

 - User-assigned managed identity used by deployment scripts.
 - Azure AI Foundry (Azure OpenAI) account with a GPT-4o deployment.
  - Azure AI Foundry (Azure OpenAI) account with GPT-4o and Ada embeddings deployments.
+- Role assignment that grants the Azure AI Search service identity contributor access to the OpenAI resource for Entra ID inference.
 - Role assignments that allow the search service to read blobs and the deployment script to manage the search service.

 ## Deployment